Prequalified Vs. Preapproved: Are They Different?

-When To Get Prequalified
+When Should You Get Prequalified For A Mortgage?

 The key distinction of prequalification is how quick and easy it is.
 Since you supply the information used to create the estimate, however, your lender cannot verify the accuracy of that estimate, so brokers and agents don't often see prequalification as a particularly valuable data point when considering you as a borrower or client.

 This means the best use of prequalification is early in your home buying journey.
 It can help you get started on your budget and find a price range for potential homes before you're ready to commit to the next level of home buying.

 What Is Preapproval?

 Preapproval is usually more involved than prequalification, but not all lenders preapprove in the same way.
 You'll need to check to make sure you know all the rules of your specific preapproval process.
 At Rocket Mortgage®, preapprovals are typically free of charge and remain valid for 90 days, but this can vary from lender to lender.